Homemade Soft Pretzels

 Today we all know it as a popular grab and go snack.
 In any food court or bakery, we stroll by that unmistakable fresh baked soft pretzel smell and our mouths start to water, but this homemade version is SO MUCH BETTER!

-My family has become very familiar with the smell of fresh-baked bread as we have made Homemade Italian Bread and Irish Soda Bread on a number of occasions but when it comes to easy snack recipes there really is something special about an easy homemade soft pretzel.
+My family has become very familiar with the smell of fresh-baked bread as we have made Homemade Italian Bread and Irish Soda Bread on a number of occasions but when it comes to easy snacks, there really is something special about easy homemade soft pretzel recipes.

-Or you can cut the ropes into bite-size pieces and place on parchment paper-lined cookie sheet and bake.
+• Or you can cut the ropes into bite-size pieces and place on parchment paper-lined baking sheet and bake.

 Do I really need to add baking soda to boiling water?